Trump administration plans crackdown on recreational marijuana

 “I do believe that you’ll see greater enforcement,” Spicer told reporters at his daily briefing.
 “Because again there’s a big difference between the medical use … that’s very different than the recreational use, which is something the Department of Justice will be further looking into.”

 The decision is certain to provoke a fight with the states that have legalized recreational marijuana.
-Those states are Alaska, California, Colorado, Massachusetts, Nevada, Oregon and Washington and the District of Colombia.
+Those states are Alaska, California, Colorado, Maine, Massachusetts, Nevada, Oregon and Washington and the District of Columbia.

 Jay Inslee, Washington state’s Democratic governor, made it clear earlier this month that the state would fight hard if the Trump team tried to block its recreational pot sales.
 “I think it would be a really big mistake for them to pick this fight, and I hope it will not occur,” Inslee said.